tsupinie/wk-profiles/README.md

 temp, dewp, pres = prof(hght) # Get profiles of temperature (K), dewpoint (K), and pressure (Pa)
 ```

 These parameters are a bit unintuitive, and it can be difficult to find two profiles that hold a quantity like CAPE constant.
-So for that, you can use `find_wk_parameters` to find parameters for a profile with specific values for various quantities.
-The arguments to `find_wk_parameters` are as follows:
+So for that, you can use `find_wk_params` to find parameters for a profile with specific values for various quantities.
+The arguments to `find_wk_params` are as follows:
 | Argument | Description                                      | Default value |
 | -------- | ------------------------------------------------ | ------------- |
 | tsfc     | Requested surface temperature (K)                | 293           |